Advantages and Disadvantages of DVD

 - View a couple of players can play in reverse at normal speed.

-- Variations and options like like DVD audio, DVD-VR and DTS audio tracks aren’t supported by all players.
+- Variations and options like DVD audio, DVD-VR and DTS audio tracks aren’t supported by all players.

 - Many of the DVD players and drives can’t read DVD-RAM discs.